AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 Mar 1:
 - Revised Section 4.8 to replace the original main complexity idea with a Levenshtein Distance approach for fuzzy user input matching, ensuring more robust text input searches and enhanced user experience.

+Mar 9:
+- Revised Section 3.3 to clarify the flow of "Get Full Recipe Recommendation" and "Get Partial Recipe Recommendation" for testing purposes.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.